NanManee/Seattle_Airbnb_Project/README.md

 ## This project aims to answer three important questions for Airbnb investors in Seattle:

-1.What are the top three locations for Airbnb rentals?
+- What are the top three locations for Airbnb rentals?
-2.What are the most popular months of the year for rentals?
+- What are the most popular months of the year for rentals?
-3.Which types of bedrooms generate the highest revenue per year?
+- Which types of bedrooms generate the highest revenue per year?

 ## Insights for Question #1: